 NelsonMaori, Pacific Is, health, religion, local/institutional

 AucklandNew Zealanders at War, Mercantile Marine in WWI, National Honours and Medallic Recognition, Business and Information Technology.After completing a BA in Computer Science at Massey University in 1974, I have built a career in the IT industry spanning more than 40 years and am currently a Senior Director at Oracle Corporation in New Zealand.
 A personal commitment to lifelong learning and development has included G Dip Bus Studies (Management), G Dip Arts (History) and MA (Hons) (History).
 I have had a long term interest in Orders, Decorations and Medals to New Zealanders and was awarded the Gold Medal of Merit in 2001 by the UK-based Orders and Medals Research Society.
-"Career 2" plans are focussed on history research in my areas of specialty and I am currently engaged by Auckland War Memorial Museum in historical research of historical narratives and medal identification of the Museum's medal collection for display in Pou Maumahara gallery opening in November 2016.
+"Career 2" plans are focussed on history research in my areas of specialty.
+Of recent, I have been engaged by Auckland War Memorial Museum to identify medals and research and write narratives of individual recipients in the Museum's medal collection which is now on display in Pou Maumahara gallery which opened in November 2016.
 Read full profile

 AucklandNZ fashion and textile history; cultural history of NZ wool